iPTF16geu through the lens of thermonuclear explosion models

 Moreover, the prominent \ion{Fe}{ii} feature around 3\,200~\AA\, is not present in the spectrum of iPTF16geu.
-The N5def model clearly shows lower velocities than observed in iPTF16geu, but even shifting the spectrum in velocity space, the spectral features overall do not reproduce what is observed.
+The N150def model clearly shows lower velocities than observed in iPTF16geu, but even shifting the spectrum in velocity space, the spectral features overall do not reproduce what is observed.

 For comparison, we include the host-subtracted spectra of unlensed SNe~Ia at similar redshifts to iPTF16geu ($z \sim 0.40$ -- 0.42) from the Supernova Legacy Survey (SNLS; \citealt{SNLS2010}): SNLS-03D1ar and SNLS-05D4ay \citep{Balland2009}.
 We also include the spectrum of PS1-10afx \citep{PS1_discovery}, a glSN~Ia at a redshift of $z = 1.39$ \citep{PS1_lensed}.
 Following the same method as for iPTF16geu, we subtract the host galaxy spectrum from \cite{PS1_discovery} and match our host-subtracted spectrum to the observed colours.
 We find a range of \ion{Ca}{ii}~H\&K velocities, with SNLS-03D1ar showing a slower velocity, PS1-10afx a similar velocity, and SNLS-05D4ay a higher velocity.
 Moreover, the \ion{Fe}{ii} 3\,250~\AA\, feature present in the SCH7p0 pure detonation model spectra is present in the PS1-10afx spectrum.
 Overall, this model shows reasonably good agreement with PS1-10afx.
 The spectrum of PS1-10afx also shows a higher UV flux, but this is likely due to the earlier phase and more rapid evolution of the UV during those phases (see, for example, \citealt{Hook2005}).